Gayensubhajit/Task-Management-Tool/README.md

   - 4 bytes: completed flag (0 or 1)
   - 8 bytes: creation timestamp
   - 8 bytes: last modified timestamp

+Note: The file is not compatible with standard database management systems and requires the included viewer tool (`view_binary_db`) to inspect its contents outside the main application.

 ## Sharing and Distribution